RUACH ~ Youth, Families & Teen Learning

 • HEBREW HAVURAH Thursdays and independent (grades 3-7) studies modern Hebrew and the prayer services, with healthy snacks, songs and fun in a great learning studio environment.
 We utilize a range of progressive curricula such as URJ Mitkadem, Hebrew Through Movement, Shiri the Llama, Hebrew in Harmony, and have a lot of fun.
 Hebrew Havurah teachers are passionate about Hebrew for kids and includes Rabbi Riqi and Hebrew specialists.

-• B’NEI MITZVAH JOURNEY with Rabbi Riqi & specialists – for kids who are six months to a year and a half prior to celebrating becoming Bar/Bat/Bet Mitzvah.
+• B’NEI MITZVAH JOURNEY with Rabbah Riqi & specialists – for tweens who are 1-2 years prior to celebrating becoming Bar/Bat/Bet Mitzvah.
 This very supportive cohort includes creative study, discussion, art, class bonding, trips, tikkun olam mitzvah projects, and creating a supportive container with the rabbi for students and families on the journey to Jewish young adulthood and becoming teens in a complex world.

 Tuition & Fees